Skip to main content

 Note: The root cause is what guides a good action that will improve the status quo from a bad action that's targeting something that might already be working.
 It's only possible to provide good ideas in the context of a root cause.

-Ask yourself: Could tasks be allocated differently according to the strengths and talents of the team members?
+Ask yourself: Could tasks be allocated differently according to strengths and talents of the team members?

-• It could be an idea to look into the task allocation processes of the team.
-To do this the best way, be aware of the employees’ talents and strengths by using the well-being conversation cards for the drivers Contribution and Mindful on your 1:1’s.
-Here, it would be a great advantage to actively work with the Zoios Personality Archetypes framework to ensure, that both you and the employees know which tasks are a better fit than others.
+• It could be an idea to look into the task allocation process of the team.
+To do this the best way, be aware of the employee’s talents and strengths.
+You can use the well-being conversation card to become more aware of this.
+Here, it would be a great advantage to actively work with the Zoios’ Personality Archetypes framework to ensure, that both you and the employees know which tasks are a better fit than others.

-• Make sure to provide sufficient feedback for the employees on their work so that they are aware of their progress.
-As the need for feedback is very subjective, we would recommend doing this 1:1 in either the task check-ins or in the development and feedback 1:1’s.
+• Make sure to provide sufficient feedback for the employees on their work so that they know it has value.
+As the need for feedback is very subjective, we would recommend doing this in the development and feedback talk.
+You can find inspiration on how to facilitate these 1:1 conversations and what questions to ask your employees in our 1:1 guide for development and feedback conversations in the Leadership Playbook.

 Ask yourself: Does our culture encourage and value feedback?